Oluwamuyiwa01/Development-of-a-Deep-Learning-Based-Static-Sign-Language-Recognition-Model/README.md

 ## Contribution.

-The project enhances basic communication for individuals with hearing impairments.
-Using Convolutional Neural Networks (CNNs) and advanced preprocessing techniques, the system accurately classifies static hand gestures in real-time.
+This project enhances basic communication for individuals with hearing impairments.
+Leveraging Convolutional Neural Networks (CNNs) and advanced preprocessing techniques, the system accurately classifies static hand gestures in real-time.
 It is optimized for speed and efficiency, making it suitable for deployment on standard hardware.
-Beyond its practical impact, the project addresses gaps in existing models and provides a solid foundation for future work on dynamic gestures and multi-language sign support.
-It also contributes academically by offering a detailed case study for researchers in computer vision and assistive technology.
+Beyond its practical impact, the project addresses limitations in existing models and provides a solid foundation for future work on dynamic gesture recognition and multi-language sign support.
+Academically, it contributes a detailed case study for researchers in computer vision and assistive technology.

 ## Download the Trained Model.